39 great paddle trails

 - Koong Burry Bay

-Koong Burry Bay is the hub of an adventure which explores two secluded creeks, circumnavigates two amazing islands, takes in a World War II installation, visits an inspirational “Place of Healing”, and even offers the possibility of a paranormal experience with a pair of poltergeists.
+Koong Burry Bay is the hub of an adventure that explores two secluded creeks, circumnavigates two amazing islands, takes in a World War II installation, visits an inspirational “Place of Healing”, and even offers the possibility of a paranormal experience with a pair of poltergeists.

 - Minnamurra River